tkerbe2/explorer-traffic-analyzer/README.md

 # Explorer Data Analyzer

 Explorer Data Analzyer is a Python script that can be used to analyze raw Explorer data from the illumio Core platform.
-The purpose of this tool is to help people identify particular traffic patterns for the purpose of building Micro-Segmentation policies.
+The purpose of this tool is to help people identify particular traffic patterns.
+Identifying these traffic patterns asists in building an accurate policy base and enforce Zero Trust Network principles.

 # Installation